FrostSource/HLACaptionReplacer/README.md

     Every instance of `name` in the source file will be replaced with its assigned `value`, allowing you to define a color or piece of text once and instance it anywhere in the file.
 This means it's important to choose a name that will not be encountered anywhere in your actualy dialogue, it's a good idea to use symbols to differentiate them for regular dictionary words.

-    `name` may not contain any whitespace. `value` is the *first non-whitespace* character after `name` *until the end of the line*.
-Quotes cannot be used to avoid this limitation as quotes are valid characters for the `name` and `value`.
+    `name` and `value` may not contain any whitespace and quotes cannot be used to avoid this limitation as quotes are valid characters for the `name` and `value`.

     The following captions are for the same character and thus use the same color:

         ...
-        "scenes.johnson_scared_01" "<clr:29,72,191>Did you hear that?
-It sounds like…" "scenes.johnson_scared_02" "<clr:29,72,191>There it is again.
-What is that?"
-        "scenes.johnson_scared_03" "<clr:29,72,191>I'm getting out of here!"
+        scenes.johnson_scared_01 "<clr:29,72,191>Did you hear that?
+It sounds like…" scenes.johnson_scared_02 "<clr:29,72,191>There it is again.
+What is that?" scenes.johnson_scared_03 "<clr:29,72,191>I'm getting out of here!"
         ...

     If you decide later on to use a different color for this character then changing three lines is trivial enough, but you may have dozens of lines for your character, and while find/replace exists, the `define` directive simplifies this process by allowing you to define the color at the top of the file:

         # $Color-Johnson clr:29,72,191
         ...
-        "scenes.johnson_scared_01" "<$Color-Johnson>Did you hear that?
-It sounds like…" "scenes.johnson_scared_02" "<$Color-Johnson>There it is again.
-What is that?"
-        "scenes.johnson_scared_03" "<$Color-Johnson>I'm getting out of here!"
+        scenes.johnson_scared_01 "<$Color-Johnson>Did you hear that?
+It sounds like…" scenes.johnson_scared_02 "<$Color-Johnson>There it is again.
+What is that?" scenes.johnson_scared_03 "<$Color-Johnson>I'm getting out of here!"
         ...

     When the file is compiled the output is exactly the same as the one before, but now you can quickly iterate on color changes.